Great Raft: Origin

-The Great Raft possibly began forming in the 12th century, or earlier.
+The Great Raft possibly began forming in the 12th century or earlier.
 It grew from its upper end, while decaying or washing out at the lower end.
 By the early 1830s, it spanned more than 160 miles.
-The raft, at one point, extended for 165 miles from Loggy Bayou to Carolina Bluffs.
+At one point the raft extended for 165 miles from Loggy Bayou to Carolina Bluffs.

-The Caddo People, regional inhabitants for millennia, incorporated the Great Raft into their mythology as protector from competing tribes, and recognized the contribution of associated intermittent flooding to soil fertility and agriculture.
+The Caddo People, regional inhabitants for millennia, incorporated the Great Raft into their mythology as protector from competing tribes and recognized the contribution of associated intermittent flooding to soil fertility and agriculture.

 Harrelson et al. describe the origins of the raft:

 This ecosystem of entangled logs, vegetation and sediments remained in place for almost two millennia, altering the flow regime of the Red River and causing a complete change in its geomorphic character from a single channel to a series of anastomosing channels.
 It is believed that the initial formation of the Great Raft was triggered by catastrophic flooding as the Red River was going through some major geomorphic threshold, such as a major avulsion.
 The main contributors to the development of the Great Raft are believed to be the shifting geomorphic conditions in conjunction with extensive precipitation, river bank rotational slips and slab failure, rapid lateral migration, copious, rapidly growing riparian vegetation, exceeding a geomorphic threshold, a flashy hydrograph and a very heavy sediment load.